Compactness and rigidity of self-shrinking surfaces: Introduction

 \subsection{\bf Acknowledgement}

 The author is grateful to Prof. Bill Minicozzi for his invaluable encouragement and advice.
-He would also like to thank Kai-Hsiang Wang for his comments on an earlier draft.
+He would also like to thank Kai-Hsiang Wang for his comments on an earlier draft and the referees for the constructive comments.
 Part of this work was completed when the author visited the National Center for Theoretical Science in Taiwan, and he is grateful for the warm hospitality of people there.